Code-Institute-Submissions/the-shamans-cat/README.md

 * [**Cloud9 & AWS Cloud 9**](https://www.awseducate.com/signin/SiteLogin) is an online Integrated Development Environment IDE.
 Used as recommended by Code Institute.
 It provides a standardised environment for development.
 It was replaced as the recommended IDE by Gitpod.

 * [**Gitpod IDE**](https://www.gitpod.io/) is an online IDE used as recommended by Code Institute.
 It provides a standardised environment for development.
+It was used with a Code Institute template, which sets up various extensions for the IDE which provide assistance to the coder e.g. Auto Close Tag, Bootstrap 4CDN Snippet, Prettier- Code Formatter.
+More can be added if required.

 * [**HTML**](https://www.w3.org/html/) Hypertext Markup Language is a declarative programming language, used to provide structural elements to web pages.